supabase/supabase/examples/simple-username-database/README.md

 <img src="./demo.png" alt="demo" >

-When executed, the code will prompt you to enter your username.
-Please provide your username as instructed, and it will be saved in the Supabase database table named "usernames".
+When executed, the code will prompt you to enter your Name.
+Please provide your name as instructed, and it will be saved in the Supabase database table named "name-reg".

 ## Contribution Guide